G2DA: Geometry-Guided Dual-Alignment Learning for RGB-Infrared Person Re-Identification: Introduction

-Different from the visible spectrum-based re-identification problem, RGB-IR based person ReID encounters the challenge of extra modality discrepancy brought in by different imaging mechanisms.
-Specifically, RGB images are captured by visible cameras and store information of three color channels attained from visible light, whilst IR pictures are generated by infrared cameras and have only one channel carrying information from infrared radiation \cite{Ma2019InfraredAV,Wang2020CrossModalityPG}.
-This intrinsic modality heterogeneity is the main impediment that get in the way of applying most of well-performing single-modality ReID techniques to cross-modality matching tasks \cite{Huang2020ProbabilityWC}.
-For instance, although playing a critical role in RGB-based re-identification, color information becomes ineffective cues in infrared modality since it is unable to find common visual areas with the same color between RGB and IR images \cite{Wu2020RGBIRPR}.
-Moreover, high inter-class similarity and dramatic intra-class variations caused by different illumination conditions, poses, viewpoints and backgrounds, which are also the fundamental challenges in conventional ReID tasks \cite{Ding2020MultitaskLW}, are further exacerbated by the modality gap, leading to more difficulties for image alignment.
+Different from the visible spectrum-based re-identification problem, RGB-IR ReID encounters the extra modality discrepancy caused by different imaging mechanisms.
+RGB images store color information of three channels attained from visible light, whilst IR pictures contain only one channel information from infrared radiation \cite{Ma2019InfraredAV,Wang2020CrossModalityPG}.
+This intrinsic modality heterogeneity determines that existing single-modality ReID techniques cannot be directly used in cross-modality scenarios \cite{Huang2020ProbabilityWC}.
+For instance, although playing a critical role in RGB-based re-identification, color information becomes ineffective cues in RGB-IR ReID, since it is unable to find common visual areas with the same color in heterogeneous images \cite{Wu2020RGBIRPR}.
+Moreover, fundamental challenges in conventional ReID tasks, such as high inter-class similarity and dramatic intra-class variations caused by different illumination conditions, poses, viewpoints and backgrounds \cite{Ding2020MultitaskLW}, are further exacerbated by the modality gap, leading to more difficulties for matching tasks.